hemanthkumargr/docs/appendix/Braintree-Environment-Setup.md

 </bean>
 ```

-The configuration shown above should be entered into your application context.
+> Note: The configuration shown above should be entered into your application context.
-> Note: It is important that the blConfiguration bean is defined in both the merged application context as well as your servlet application context.

 The propertyLocations set contains first, the path to the internal Broadleaf Commerce environment configuration.
 Second is the location the internal Broadleaf Commerce PayPal configuration.
 Third should be the path to your environment configuration property files - this is the key item.
 The environments property should be left alone, as it contains the environments that Broadleaf Commerce is pre-configured for with Braintree information.